jeremyletang/rust-sfml/README.md

 >
 ```

-Normaly rust-sfml works on Linux and windows.
+Normaly rust-sfml works on Linux and windows and OSX.

+On OSX window must be launched in the main thread.
+So you should use the start function in the module start, you can see the pong example.

 License
 =======